ziemus/knausj_talon/core/modes/game_mode/README.md

 [Upon disabling the game mode](game_mode.py#L22), keys frequently used in video games are released so that the user doesn't have to release them manually.

 Similarly, automated game setup and cleanup happens on launching, closing, focusing back in and out of the game window, see the following code for details: [game_controls_setup.py](./game_controls_setup.py).

+## Bindings in .json files
+Instead of writing code to simply change keybindings for a game you may provide bindings in a user friendly manner with a .json file.
+They may be changed on the fly.
+They support keyboard, mouse and wheel inputs, as well as sequences of various inputs.
+A default binding is also provided.

 # Difficulties when gaming by voice